 CCM held a webinar on February 18, 2020 to educate our members about the GIS Consortium.
 To view the recording of that webinar, click here.

 In addition, CCM and Flo Analytics hosted a webinar, More Than Maps: Use ArcGIS Online to Save Money, on June 24, 2020.
 To view the recording of that webinar, click here.
-(GoToWebinar will ask for your name and email address to view the recording.)
-To view the pdf of the presentation only, click here.
+(GoToWebinar will ask for your name and email address to view the recording).